Elective surgery: Urgency

-Economic Impact of Waiting Times
+Economic impact of waiting times

 Economic modelling studies have shown that reducing waiting times for elective surgeries improves patient health outcomes and can be cost-effective or even cost-saving.
 A systematic review of economic evaluations from high-income countries, including Canada, France, Australia, Spain, and the United States, found that shorter wait times for joint replacement, cataract surgery, bariatric surgery, and transcatheter aortic valve implantation (TAVI) often resulted in lower long-term healthcare costs and better quality-adjusted life years (QALYs).
 For instance, immediate total knee arthroplasty was associated with savings of over $1,800 and a gain of 0.57 QALYs compared to a two-year delay, while earlier bariatric surgery significantly reduced diabetes and hypertension management costs over a ten-year horizon.

 A related review focusing on low- and middle-income countries, specifically Egypt, found that prolonged waiting times are associated with delayed return to work, increased caregiver burden, and greater societal costs, particularly in public healthcare systems with constrained capacity.
 Investment in early surgical intervention was shown to relieve pressure on health systems, improve population health, and increase economic productivity in resource-limited settings.